Fabien LOTTE, PhD - Brain-Computer Interface (BCI) researcher

 I am very proud to join the journal IEEE Transactions on Biomedical Engineering as an associate editor!

 We presented 6 abstracts (see section Publications) at the International BCI meeting and co-organized one workshop there.
 As always, it was a very enjoyable conference, even with the remote format.
-We were also very happy to see our works receive both the best student talk award (for Jelena Mladenovic) and the best student poster award (for Maria Sayu Yamamto).
+We were also very happy to see our works receive both the best student talk award (for Jelena Mladenovic) and the best student poster award (for Maria Sayu Yamamoto).
 Congrats Jelena and Maria!

 We have an open PhD position to work with us on "Artificial Intelligence-based non-invasive Neurotechnologies for adaptive and personalized post-stroke motor rehabilitation" at University of Bordeaux / Inria Bordeaux.
 Apply here before May 17, 2021 (apply for "sujet 6")